davhg96/SerotinergicProgenitors/README.md

 ```
 At this point you should have all necessary files downloaded in a directory in your local machine, check that you can see a file called `rent.lock`.
 Set the working directory to that folder and run `renv::restore()` to install all the necessary packages and versions to reproduce this analysis.

+# Input data
+Prior to this analysis the datasets were manually annotated using the cellranger pipeline as well as Seurat’s standard protocols for downstream analyses.
+For this analyses
+.RDS files containing the anotated datasets were obtained.
+As well as gene RPKM values.

 # Analisis files

 All these scripts will access the data from a data directory located in your working directory and will create an output directory with all the output automatically.